Health Library

 Complications of acute pancreatitis can happen in some patients, and can include:

-To diagnose acute pancreatitis, a physician will perform a thorough physical exam and ask questions about the child’s medical history.
+To diagnose acute pancreatitis, a doctor will do a thorough physical exam and ask questions about the child’s medical history.
 The doctor may order:

-- Blood tests to check to see how well the pancreas is working
+• Blood tests to see how well the pancreas is working

 Treatment for acute pancreatitis depends on the severity of a child’s symptoms.
 Children with mild cases recover on their own with minimal medical support in the hospital.